project-hatohol/HAPI-2.0-Specification/en/README.md

 ### putTriggers(method)

-Send all triggers information to Hatohol server to use "ALL" option when complete conect to Hatohol server or reseive [fetchTriggers](#user-content-fetchtriggersmethod) procedure from Hatohol server.
+Send all triggers information to Hatohol server to use "ALL" option when complete connection to Hatohol server or reseive [fetchTriggers](#user-content-fetchtriggersmethod) procedure from Hatohol server.

 When using "UPDATE" option, send difference to use lastInfo that got using [getLastInfo](#user-content-getlastinfomethod) or saved in internal to Hatohol server.